 - If a child does not brush their teeth, they are not permitted to have sweets or snacks.

 If you impose irrelevant punishments, you are encouraging a power struggle between you and the kid, since their anger will be directed at you.
-Furthermore, because there is no link between behaviour and punishment (fear conditioning), children will not learn to make better choices the following time.
+Furthermore, because there is no link between behavior and punishment, children will not learn to make better choices the following time.

 Reasonable Consequences in Duration